MikeyBurkman/eggnog/README.md

 ## eggnog ##
+The Require() should be.

 eggnog is a simple, lightweight module and dependency injection framework for NodeJs.

 NPM: https://www.npmjs.com/package/eggnog

-Current Version: 0.2.0
+Current Version: 0.3.0

 ### What's wrong with require()?
-Importing local dependencies (those within your application, not listed in package.json) with require() has several issues:
+Importing dependencies with require() has several issues:
   - You are directly importing the implementation file, making unit testing much more difficult.
   - Calls to require() can be scattered across a file, making it difficult to find which files depend on which
   - Paths to local files are always relative, meaning require('../../utils/logger') is not uncommon.
 These are ugly and difficult to maintain.
+  - Because require() caches files based on the string passed to require(), it is easy to accidentally load the same local module multiple times. eggnog's naming standards make sure that each module is loaded only once.
   - A clear dependency graph is not available, and circular dependencies can sneak in unnoticed.

 ### What does eggnog do?
   - Provide a standard and lightweight convention to define modules and their depencies.
+This includes both local (relative) files, and external dependencies.
   - Injects dependencies, rather than having files fetch dependencies, making unit testing much simpler.
   - Files are globally identifiable by their directory structure relative to the root.
 An ID might be 'utils.logger'.
   - Files list their dependency information at the top of every file.
 Another file in another part of the app might import 'utils.logger'.